kubewarden/docs/docs/howtos/telemetry/10-opentelemetry-qs.md

 🏄  Done! kubectl is now configured to use "minikube" cluster and "default" namespace by default
 ```

-Now we have to enable the Ingress addon:
+Now you need to enable the Ingress addon:

 ```console
 minikube addons enable ingress
 ```

-This will produce an output similar to the following one:
+This produces an output similar to the following one:

 ```console
 $ minikube addons enable ingress